muarshad01/Docker_and_Kubernetes/04_Making_Real_Projects_with_Docker.md

 # The GOAL of this porject is:

-  - 1. REATE a tiny `Node.js WebApp`
+* 1. CREATE a tiny `Node.js WebApp`
-  - 2. WRAP it inside a Docker Container, and
+* 2. WRAP it inside a Docker Container, and
-  - 3. be able to ACCESS it from a browser running on a local-machine
+* 3. be able to ACCESS it from a browser running on a local-machine

 ***